A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Quasi-characters

 for all $\pi\in \mathcal{X}(G)$. \end{enumerate} \end{prop}

-\ul{Proof}: \begin{enumerate}[(i)] \item In the case where $F$ is $p$-adic and $G$ is split, this is due to Rodier ([Ro]).
-The same proof works equally well for general quasi-split groups and is contained in the more general results of [MW].
-Finally, when $F=\mathds{R}$ it is a theorem of Matumoto (theorem C of [Mat]).
+\ul{Proof}: \begin{enumerate}[(i)] \item In the case where $F$ is $p$-adic and $G$ is split, this is due to Rodier \cite{Ro}.
+The same proof works equally well for general quasi-split groups and is contained in the more general results of \cite{MW}.
+Finally, when $F=\mathbb{R}$ it is a theorem of Matumoto (\cite{Mat} Theorem C).